 What are video teleconferences?
 Subject to the provisions of KRS 61.826, an agency's meetings may be conducted by video teleconference.
 A video teleconference is a "meeting occurring in two (2) or more locations where individuals can see and hear each other by means of video and audio equipment."
 KRS 61.805(5).
-Notice of a video teleconference shall clearly state the meeting will be conducted via video teleconference and it shall precisely identify a primary location where all members can be seen and heard, and where the public may attend.
-KRS 61.826(2).
+Notice of a video teleconference shall clearly state the meeting will be conducted via video teleconference and it shall "provide specific information on how any member of the public or media organization may view the meeting electronically."
+KRS 61.826(2)(c).
+As stated previously, an agency that chooses to conduct a video-teleconferenced meeting where no two members will attend from the same physical location may decline to provide a physical location where the public may attend.
+However, if two or more member will attend the video-conference meeting from the same physical location, then the notice of such video-teleconferenced meeting must precisely identify a primary location where all members can be seen and heard, and where the public may attend.
+KRS 61.826(2)(d).
 Any interruption in the video or audio broadcast shall result in immediate suspension of the meeting until the broadcast is restored.
 KRS 61.826(4).
 Meetings cannot be conducted via telephone conference, because under KRS 61.826, all members must be both seen and heard.